DamianTellez/HouseSales_KingCount/README.md

 # House_Sales_KingCount

-Study case lab corresponding to Module 6 of IBM Data Science Specialization.
+A study case lab corresponding to Module 6 of IBM Data Science Specialization powered by SkillsNetwork.

 We try to analyze the impact of each feature on house sales.